 You can use more .cshrc

 to see its content if it is present.
-Use a text editor (such as emacs
+Use a text editor (such as vim

 , etc.) to edit (or create, if one does not exist) the file, by running something like this: